 Finally, sprinkle some toasted sesame seeds and chopped scallions over the ribs to garnish.
 Now you’ve got a bowl of delicious, appetising sweet and sour ribs that taste just as good, if not better, as those you’d get from a restaurant!

-Devour them warm over steamed rice, along with a refreshing vegetable dish, such as cucumber salad, stir-fried Chinese broccoli, etc. Alternatively, serve them at room temperature.
+Devour them warm over steamed rice, along with a refreshing vegetable dish, such as cucumber salad, spinach salad, stir-fried Chinese broccoli, etc. Alternatively, serve them at room temperature.
 They make wonderful nibbles at snack time or an appetiser at parties.

 Sometimes I make a big batch and freeze some for later consumption.
 Simply defrost them then reheat with a little water until piping hot.